 By Michael Lanza

 I update this list every year, and each time, it becomes more difficult.
-This year, I’m adding two spots where I camped in the past year: below the East Face of Mount Whitney, and on the Green River in Dinosaur National Monument.
-Below my top 25 list you’ll find a second list of campsites that were previously in my top 25.
+This year, I’m adding a very remote campsite in the Maze District of Canyonlands National Park.
+Below my top 25 list you’ll find a second list—nearly as long—of campsites that were previously in my top 25.
 Each campsite photo below includes a short description of that trip, and most have a link to an existing story at The Big Outside.

 Sahale Glacier Camp, North Cascades National Park, WA

-Perched at the top of Sahale Arm and the toe of the Sahale Glacier, at 7,686 feet, the highest designated campsite in North Cascades National Park overlooks what appears to be a boundless, wind-whipped sea of sharpened peaks smothered in snow and ice, among them Johannesburg, Baker, Shuksan, Glacier Peak, and in the far distance, Mt.
-Rainier.
-See my Ask Me post about backpacking in North Cascades National Park for more photos and information on how to take this trip.
+Perched at the top of Sahale Arm and the toe of the Sahale Glacier, at 7,686 feet, the highest designated campsite in North Cascades National Park overlooks what appears to be a boundless, wind-whipped sea of sharpened peaks smothered in snow and ice, among them Johannesburg, Baker, Shuksan, Glacier Peak, and in the far distance, Mount Rainier.

 Beside Royal Arch, Grand Canyon National Park, AZ

 Backpacking the 34.5-mile Royal Arch Loop, the most remote and arguably the most rugged and lonely established South Rim hike in the Big Ditch, three friends and I put in a monster first day to reach the campsite beside Royal Arch—and was it ever worth the effort.
 We descended Royal Arch Canyon, which involves slow, strenuous, and exposed scrambling in spots—but is also lush with hanging gardens growing along its vibrant creek, which plunges through several crystal-clear pools—until we came into view of the arch, the Grand Canyon’s largest natural bridge (it’s water carved, so technically a bridge, not an arch).